It appears that Blue Hog Report has some fans among the rank-and-file of the Fort Smith Police Department.

 Per the audio, after an uncomfortably long silence, punctuated only with some grunts from the officer, she asks “do you mind if I put lotion on it?”
 He says, “Nah, that’s fine; I was kinda hopin’ you’d get around that area.”
 She giggles and 25 seconds then elapse before he clears his throat, asks her real name, and tells her she’s under arrest.
 So, forgive me if I doubt the “immediately grabbed her hand” part of the tale.

 Second, however, my point is to illustrate the complete lack of leadership and accountability in some areas of the FSPD.
-The officer involved in this arrest works directly under Sgt.
-Chris Harris, who heads up the Street Crimes Unit.
-But it’s the story of how Harris wound up in that position that is really illustrative of the crisis of leadership at the FSPD.
+Bolinger works directly under Sgt.
+Chris Harris, who heads up the Street Crimes Unit.2 But it’s the story of how Harris wound up in that position that is really illustrative of the crisis of leadership at the FSPD.

-Shortly thereafter, he was caught having sex on duty with that same suspected prostitute, and he was suspended for three days in early June 2007.
-He also lost the sweet solo gig that he had in Narcotics and was shipped back to Patrol, presumably so he would not be able to sneak around and keep doing what he had been told not to do.
+Shortly thereafter, he was caught having sex on duty with that same suspected prostitute, and he was suspended for three days in early June 2007.4 He also lost the sweet solo gig that he had in Property Crimes and was shipped back to Patrol, presumably so he would not be able to sneak around and keep doing what he had been told not to do.

 And that’s where Harris stayed until November 2013.
-Six-plus years, he toiled in Patrol, the posterchild for disgruntled officers everywhere.
-He proclaimed that the duties of a Patrol sergeant were “beneath” him and that a trained monkey could do it.
-When the PD changed from the old FTO program for training new officers to the new PTO program in early 2011, Harris proclaimed to anyone who would listen that the new program was a “complete f*@king waste of time.”
+Six-plus years, he toiled in Patrol, the poster-child for disgruntled officers everywhere.
+He proclaimed that the duties of a Patrol sergeant were “beneath” him and that a trained monkey could do it.5 When the PD changed from the old FTO program for training new officers to the new PTO program in early 2011, Harris proclaimed to anyone who would listen that the new program was a “complete fucking waste of time.”

 Flash forward to late 2012/early 2013.
 Still a sergeant in Patrol, because he was literally persona non grata everywhere else, Harris was in a position to determine whether then-probationary officer Addisen Entmeier was progressing properly in his PTO training program.
 (Full disclosure: Addisen Entmeier is my client.)
 Presented with Entmeier’s training records and reports from Officers Honeycutt and Thompson, Harris signed off on Entmeier as good to go and ready to work without supervision.
 That was roughly January 2013.